MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 the text from Project Gutenberg with 174 changes.
 Quite a lot for one page!
+However,
-But we have to bear in mind
+bear in mind
 that edit distance is not
 quite the same as the number
-of changes you would
+of changes you
 need to make to fix
 the document yourself.
 You could use spell check tools